zoylendt/zoylendt.github.io/content/Reading/books.md

   - Reading list
 ---

-> This page is heavily inspired and contains excerpts from ["this page"](https://jzhao.zyx/books) from the blog of quartz's developer.
->
-> Audio books are also included, without special note.

 A (mostly) up-to-date list of books I at some point, have wanted to read, am reading, or finished reading.
 Links are to pages/blog posts/ideas that were inspired by the book that's linked!

 ## To Read